KyleDennis25/Credit-Card-Fraud-Detection/README.md

 # Fitting a Logistic Regression Model From Scratch

 This is my senior capstone project from Quinnipiac.
 In this project, I evaluate the performance of several machine learning models when used to predict credit card fraud.
-I used SMOTE to address the dataset imbalance, and investigated how this affects model performance.
+I used SMOTE oversampling to address the dataset imbalance, and investigated how this affects model performance.

 # File Descriptions
 **Report.md**- Comprehensive project report, which includes the mathematical background to the optimization procedure used throughout the project.

+**fraud_distribution.py**- Python file containing a helper function that calculates the distribution of fraudulent credit card transactions in a given target vector.

-**functions.py**- Python file which contains functions used for model fitting.
+**model_evaluation.py**- Python file containing helper functions for different model evaluation tasks, such as computing accuracy metrics, and plotting Precision-Recall Curves.

-**test_case**- Python test case file.
-This file uses functions from functions.py to manually fit a logistic regression model, from data import to parameter convergence.
+**project.ipynb**- Jupyter notebook containing all project steps, from data cleaning to model evaluation.

+**smote.py**- Python file containing a helper function for performing SMOTE oversampling on a given training set.

+**train_and_pred.py**- Python file containing a helper function that trains a given model, and makes predictions on a test set.

 # Dataset
-The dataset used is from Kaggle.
-Here is a link: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+The dataset used is from Kaggle- https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud